cksystemsteaching/selfie/README.md

 }
 ```

-As intended by the designers of the programming language C, and in fact many other programming languages including C\*, the code can be read like a sentence in English: given an integer value for `n`, return the value of the *arithmetic expression* `n + n`.
+As intended by the designers of the programming language C, and in fact many other programming languages including C\*, the code can be read like a sentence in English: *define* a procedure `double` with a formal parameter `n` as follows.
+Given an integer value for `n`, return the value to which the *arithmetic expression* `n + n` evaluates.
 The line `return n + n;` is called a `return` *statement*.
 However, the difference between C and English is that C code is more succinct and, more importantly, its meaning is precisely defined, as opposed to the meaning of a sentence in English.

 First of all, the code needs to be written according to strict syntactic rules.
-We need to say `return` exactly as is, also called a *keyword*, and even the parentheses, the braces, and the semicolon need to be where they are.
-But the code also contains information about how large the value of `n` as well as its doubled value as returned by the *procedure* called `double` can ever be.
+We need to say `int` and `return`, also called *keywords*, exactly as is, and even the parentheses, the braces, and the semicolon need to be where they are.
+But the code also contains information about how large the value of `n` as well as its doubled value as returned by `double` can ever be.
 This is done using the `int` keyword which specifies the *range* or *type* of the involved values.
 Nothing on a computer can be arbitrarily large!
-In other words, the `double` procedure you see here is not a mathematical function, it is code that instructs a machine to compute the doubled value of whole numbers within a given finite range.
+In other words, the `double` procedure you see here is not a mathematical function on arbitrarily large numerical values.
+It is code that instructs a machine to compute the doubled value of whole numbers within a given finite range.
+This is a big difference!

 When I started coding as teenager, I was confronted with lots of these numerical functions written in code.
 It took me a long time to understand why I had to study those, instead of writing code that makes my computer immediately do something more interesting like a game I can talk about with normal people like my parents.
 If you feel like that, bear with me.
 We will get there.
 The reason why we first look at numerical functions written in code is because such code has an immediate connection to something we all know and understand: elementary arithmetic!
 That helps understanding the true meaning of code early on.